 - Setting up a studio as a sole supplier or in a partnership with others

-- Employed in specialist glass, ceramic or jewellery studios
+- Employed in specialist glass, ceramic or jewelry studios

 - Engaging in freelance work on architectural and interiors projects

-- Designing for industry or working in the glass, ceramics and jewellery industries.
+- Designing for industry or working in the glass, ceramics and jewelry industries.

 - Working on private and public commissions